Barak-Erd\H{o}s graphs and the infinite-bin model: Introduction

-\begin{remark} Numerical simulations tend to suggest that the power series expansion of $C(p)$ at $p=1$ has a radius of convergence larger than $0.5$ but smaller than $1$.
-Together with the fact that $C$ admits no second derivative at $p=0$, this raises the question of the existence of a phase transition in this process. \end{remark}

 Theorem~\ref{thm:smallp} is obtained by coupling the infinite-bin model with uniform distribution with a continuous-time branching random walk with selection (as observed by Aldous and Pitman \cite{AP}) and by extending to the continuous-time setting the results of B\'erard and Gou\'er\'e \cite{BeG10} on the asymptotic behaviour of a discrete-time branching random walk.
-Assuming that a conjecture of Brunet and Derrida~\cite{BD97} on the speed of a branching random walk with selection holds, the next term in the asymptotic expansion should be given by $\tfrac{3e\pi^2 p \log(-\log p)}{(-\log p)^3}$.
+Assuming that the conjecture of Brunet and Derrida~\cite{BD97} on the speed of a branching random walk with selection holds, and that the coupling of Aldous and Pitman is precise enough for the asymptotic expansion to be transferred to the infinite-bin model setting, the next term in the asymptotic expansion should be given by $3e\pi^2 p \tfrac{\log(-\log p)}{(-\log p)^3}$.

 \begin{remark} With arguments similar to the ones used to prove Theorem~\ref{thm:smallp}, we expect that one can also obtain the asymptotic behaviour of $L_n(p)$ as $n \to +\infty$ and $p \to 0$ simultaneously, proving that: